 Emelie’s team says ‘yes’, but Emelie isn’t happy.
 What happened?
 She forgot to delete her payment information and request the invoice.
 Moreover, it turns out that this option isn’t available.
 How flexible are you when it comes to collecting payments?

 At this stage, you can also analyze how diverse your paid plans are.
-Is that clear what is included in each?
+Is it clear what is included in each?
 Do you provide special conditions for teams?
 Or discounts for startups?

 Support